bghira/SimpleTuner/INSTALL.md

 Once that is done, any of your training sessions and validation data will be available on Weights & Biases.

+> ℹ️ If you would like to disable Weights & Biases or Tensorboard reporting entirely, use `--report-to=none`

 4. Launch the `train.sh` script; logs will be written to `debug.log`

 ```bash